codacy/docs/docs/repositories/issues.md

 -   **Ignore the issue** and hide it from the list.

+    Codacy will no longer report the issue after the next analysis of your repository.
 For example, you can ignore issues that you disagree with because:

     -   Your team won't tackle the issues in the immediate future
     -   The issue isn't relevant in the specific context of your code